Aliases for KRTAP10-1 Gene

 Previous HGNC Symbols for KRTAP10-1 Gene

 This gene encodes a member of the keratin-associated protein (KAP) family.
 The KAP proteins form a matrix of keratin intermediate filaments which contribute to the structure of hair fibers.
 KAP family members appear to have unique, family-specific amino- and carboxyl-terminal regions and are subdivided into three multi-gene families according to amino acid composition: the high sulfur, the ultrahigh sulfur, and the high tyrosine/glycine KAPs.
 This gene encodes a member of the high sulfur KAP family.
 It is localized to a cluster of intronless KAPs at 21q22.3 which are located within the introns of the C21orf29 gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KRTAP10-1 Gene

 KRTAP10-1 (Keratin Associated Protein 10-1) is a Protein Coding gene.
-An important paralog of this gene is KRTAP10-2.
+Diseases associated with KRTAP10-1 include Li-Fraumeni Syndrome 2 and Li-Fraumeni Syndrome 1.
+Among its related pathways are Developmental Biology and Keratinization.
+An important paralog of this gene is KRTAP10-5.